Cody vs DeepSource

 Who is it best for?

-It is best for individual developers and small teams focused on code quality.
+It is best for developers and teams wanting automated code quality checks in their workflows.

 Quick Facts